peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 the Wallet Instance to hash the Digital Credential's Issuer signed part for which the Status Assertion is requested,  using one of the hash algorithms listed in the [IANA-HASH-REG].
+- `credential_status_type_supported`.
+OPTIONAL.
+Digital Credential status type supported by the Issuer as a JSON array.
 - `credential_status_detail_supported`.
 OPTIONAL.
 JSON array that outlines the details of each Digital Credential's validity status supported by the Credential Issuer.
 This metadata MAY be used to extend the values defined in Section [Status Assertion](#status-assertion).
 Each entry MUST contain the following values:

-    - `credential_status_validity`.
-Numerical value indicating the validity of the Digital Credential.
     - `state`.
 String value of a Digital Credential status supported.
     - `description`.
 String containing the human-readable description of the status related to this object.